niklasadams/ex_concept_drift/README.md

 ## Welcome to Explainable Concept Drift in Process Mining

+Please use the library [ocpa](https://github.com/ocpm/ocpa) for up-to-date OCPM methods.

 ### This repository provides the code to reproduce the experiments, results and figures provided in the corresponding paper.

 First, unzip example_logs/mdl/BPI2017.zip into the same directory, i.e., example_logs/mdl/BPI2017.csv